 In Lake Erie, harmful algal blooms (HABs) typically begin as nutrient-rich water from the Maumee River drains into the warm, shallow western part of the lake.
-This warm, nutrient-rich water is perfect for the growth of a type of blue-green algae that creates a toxin called microcystin.
+These conditions enable the growth of a type of algae that creates a toxin called microcystin.
 In 2014, such a bloom caused the microcystin levels in Toledo tap water to exceed what is recommended by the World Health Organization, triggering a two-day “Do Not Drink” advisory.

-Thanks to a grant through the federal Ocean Technology Transition project, GLOS is partnering with NOAA, LimnoTech, Ohio Sea Grant, and Cleveland Water Alliance to build an early warning system (EWS) that will help to address what is increasingly becoming a regional health and safety concern.
+Thanks to a grant through the IOOS Ocean Technology Transition project, GLOS is partnering with NOAA, LimnoTech, The Ohio State University, Cleveland Water Alliance, Cooperative Institute for Great Lakes Research, and RPS Group to build an early warning system (EWS) that will help to address what is increasingly becoming a regional health and safety concern.

 Satellite imagery captured on Aug.
 1, 2014 shows the harmful algal bloom that caused a two-day shutdown of Toledo’s municipal water supply.
 NASA image courtesy Jeff Schmaltz, LANCE/EOSDIS MODIS Rapid Response Team at NASA GSFC.